PiwikPRO/PPMS-PublicDocs/data_collection/other_integrations/web_log_analytics.rst

 ----------------------

 The script needs CPU to read and parse the log files, but it is usually Piwik PRO server itself which will limit the import speed due to network latency.
 To improve performance, you can use the **--recorders** option to specify the number of parallel threads which will import hits into Piwik PRO.
-By default we are using one recorder, but you can increase this value until you receive satisfying speed.
+By default we are using one recorder, but you can increase this value until you achieve satisfying speed.

 If you are Piwik PRO Core user, please make sure, that you are not hitting rate limits, by using **--sleep-between-requests-ms** flag to slow down the import process.